Complete Guide to Boat Lily Care and Growth

 • a reasonably mature clump

-Plants that are kept in low light often stay alive just fine, but they do less of everything, including blooming.
-A healthy established clump near a bright window has the best chance of flowering regularly.
+Plants in low light stay alive but do less of everything, including blooming.

 🏷️ Boat Lily Types and Similar Tradescantia